BlissFelix3/Locale-API-Nigeria-geo/README.md

 # Locale API

-This is an Locale Application built using Node.js Nest framework, which provides geographical, specifically for regions, states and local governments but includee several other metadats.
+This is an Locale Application built using Node.js Nest framework, which provides geographical, specifically for regions, states and local governments but includes several other metadatas.

 This API uses a database of location data and a caching mechanism for better performance.
 You will need an API key for authorization.
 The API endpoints and functionality can be found below.